appcircleio/appcircle-docusaurus/docs/account/my-organization.md

 **ORGANIZATION MANAGEMENT PERMISSIONS**

-The user can create the organization, add and remove members, and manage their permissions.
+The user can create organization or sub organization within license limits, add and remove members, and manage their permissions.

 **BILLING MANAGEMENT PERMISSIONS**